flipdot/optik/README.md

 # flipdot Identity
-This repository contains a collection of logos, images and other CI/CD-related stuff ot the flipdot kassel.
+This repository contains a collection of logos, images and other CI/CD-related stuff of the flipdot kassel.

 ## Official Name
 According to the Vereinsregister: